CoreyForsyth/annotation-constraints/README.md

 An annotation processor that allows you to add compile-time validation to any annotation.

-It works by generating a separate annotation processor for every user-defined annotation that are annotated with an `@AnnotationConstraint`.
+It works by generating separate annotation processors for every user-defined annotation with a validator defined.

+Validators are defined using the `@AnnotationConstraint` annotation.

 ## Purpose